 If you would like an engraved plaque, we commission a wonderful engraver here in the UK.
-With brushed or mirrored finish in Silver or Bronze these compleete the paintings beautifully.
-Visit the Engraved Plaques section below to read more about them.
-If you are looking for a frame for a pencil drawing head on over to my dedicated Pencil Drawing Framing Gallery on my pencil portraits website.
+With brushed or mirrored finish in Silver or Bronze these complete the paintings beautifully.
+Visit the Engraved Plaques section

 All of our frames are made in the UK from sustained wood sources and hand crafted by artisans.
 Each framer provides us with quality, hand crafted bespoke frames for both our drawings and oil paintings.
 We have an ever evolving selection of mouldings, styles and finishes so we always have plenty of choice for all of our pet portrait clients.
 Many of the frames can be hand finished in any Farrow & Ball and Designers Guild colours.
 They can be gilded in gold and silver leaf if required too.
 If you would like us to match a frame, clients often send photos of paintings they have for us to see.
 We can then send over a range of ideas to choose from.

 Once you have an idea of the frame that you like, we can get individual quotes for you from our framers.
 All frames are made bespoke for our portraits and so every frame will be a different price depending on the moulding and size.
 Each framer works to varying timetables so we do like to book a space in their schedule for you.
 This means we can have the frame ready before your painting or drawing is complete.